 - The workshop is asynchronous, meaning that students will not be required to be online at any specific time.

 - The workshop will not appear on students’ transcripts as a class.

 - Enrollment in the workshop does not affect student credit loads for the purposes of determining financial aid eligibility.

-The fee for service is as follows:
+The fee for final assessment of a portfolio is as follows:

 - $50 per credit hour for undergraduate students

 - $100 per credit hour for graduate students

 The final assessment will begin once payment has been processed by the Student Financial Services office.